gavD/step-by-step-web-apps-with-lithium-php/_posts/2009-05-05-getting-involved.markdown

 For example, I [contributed to documentation](https://github.com/michaelhue/li3_flash_message/pull/3) when writing this book - it can be really valuable.
 If you have a question, and you've done a bit of research, chance are others may have that question also.

+You can even [contribute to this book via Github](https://github.com/gavD/step-by-step-web-apps-with-lithium-php)!
+I'll happily credit you as a contributor should you submit some content that I end up using.

 ## Fixing bugs

 If you've reported an issue, perhaps you can fix it?
 Generally, my process is: